ravi-kumar-pilla/shareableviz-action/README.md

 ## Prerequisites

 - **GitHub Pages Setup:** Configure your repository for [GitHub Pages](https://docs.github.com/en/pages/quickstart).
-- **Directory structure:** This action considers your Kedro-project to be in the root directory
 - **Kedro-project dependencies:** Install all the Kedro-project dependencies before using this action in your workflow
 - **Python-version:** You need to have an environment with `python>=3.9` in your workflow